openenclave/openenclave/new_platforms/docs/new_platform_dev.md

 # Using the SDK

-This guide assumes that your project uses Git for source control, but it is not strictly necessary.
-The purpose of using Git in this guide is to fetch the Open Enclave SDK as a submodule of your project, but you could pull the source using any other method that you choose.
-Additionally, the Open Enclave SDK uses [CMake](https://cmake.org) as its build system for cross-platform build support.
+The Open Enclave SDK uses [CMake](https://cmake.org) as its build system for cross-platform build support.
 The SDK exposes three CMake functions that enable you to create your own cross-platform host app and enclave and are described in this guide.

 ## Directory Structure